We are thrilled to present The Inspirational Learning Group 2019 Evaluation Report.

 - Personal guidance

-The Inspirational Learning Group programmes feed into many of these benchmarks and specifically encounters with employers and employees, experiences of workplaces and encounters with further and higher education.
+The Inspirational Learning Group programmes feed into many of these benchmarks: specifically encounters with employers and employees, experiences of workplaces and encounters with further and higher education.